Fullmeals.

 Step 10: Add Cashews and Milk

-Add the fried cashews to the simmering payasam.
+Add the fried cashews to the payasam.
 Pour in 1 cup of milk and mix everything thoroughly.
 Cook for another until heated through.

 Step 11: Serve Payasam